joekrump/rails-svelte-inertia-tinker/README.md

 bin/dev
 ```

+_Replace all instances of rails-svelte-inertia-tinker with the directory that this project appears in_
-Then open https://templatus-inertia.test in your browser.
+Then open https://rails-svelte-inertia-tinker.test in your browser.

 ### Running linters